AMANDA NINES, RD, LDN

 TRACY DIFONZO, LCSW

 I am a Licensed Clinical Social Worker and practicing for over twenty years.
 I received my BA from Arizona State University and a MSW from the University of Pennsylvania.
 My life’s passion is to help individuals and families work through a variety of concerns including depression, anxiety, relationship issues, career challenges, self-esteem/self-confidence, coping skills, life transitions, trauma and everyday issues that arise as part of life.
-I have extensive experience working with teens and young adults.
 I use a variety of therapeutic methods, based on what works for the individual including solution-focused therapy, strength-based interventions, mindfulness, cognitive-behavioral therapy (CBT), and work around your mindset.
 I feel that therapy is a partnership based on trust and creating a safe space for the client to explore various aspects of their life.
 We will work together to identify goals and come up with a plan to move forward as well as address any barriers that may be in the way.
 I help people address their concerns in safe, warm, and supportive environment.
 I pride myself on being an excellent listener, understand how to engage and form long standing relationships based on trust to maximize client’s ability to feel safe and be open and work towards long standing change.
-My practice is strengths-based.
-I believe in looking at what is working in a person’s life and building on that.

 I am a Licensed Marriage and Family Therapist who has dedicated my life to help individuals, families and couples through the toughest parts of their lives.
 I received my undergraduate degree in Psychology from Temple University and my Master’s Degree in Marriage and Family Therapy from LaSalle University.
 I have focused my clinical work helping people overcome and manage their depression, anxiety, eating disorders, mood disorders, school/peer issues, family issues and codependency challenges.
 I utilize evidence based and insight-oriented approaches such as Dialectical Behavioral Therapy and Cognitive Behavioral Therapy while using a systems perspective to help address issues and the bigger picture.
 Thought my years of clinical experience, I have worked for inpatient and outpatient facilities and provided integrative and trauma informed care.
 I am looking forward to working with you.